lbnl-cybersecurity/ddos-detection/README.md

 - plot number of flows connecting to the target_ip over time
 - All these entropy/volume can be treated as features.
 We have analyzed these features from the overal traffic perspective, but now we should look to see these features per destination.
 In this scenario, each flow is an instance with a particular feature pattern (like a dot in the feature space), then we can do clustering and find anomalies.
 - But how do you know if a feature is effective or not?
 Even for the same flow, features calcuated at different time intervals are representing different dots in the feature space.
 With this saying, plotting the feature over time for one particularly flow (with the same destination) can somewhat show us if this feature is a useful indicator for DDoS attack.

+## An anlysis on the 3 available DDoS Events

+Instead of plotting the traffic attributes over a span of two-weeks, we first focus on the time when there was a DDoS event.
+(The size of database is much smaller)